 Are you ready to jump-start your career with a degree in General Agriculture?
 Find a school that offers you quality outcomes without breaking the bank with this best value ranking.
 In 2017 2,237 General Agriculture college students graduated with bachelor degrees from degree programs in the U.S. Upon graduating from an accredited General Agriculture program, someone in the field could make as little as $31,204 or as much as $47,622 in their early career, and anywhere from $48,236 to $85,844 in mid-career.
 Some programs have better prices and outcomes than others.

 Get more for your money by pursuing this ranking of the "Best General Agriculture Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 The University of Tennessee - Martin is among your top options if you're planning on studying General Agriculture.
-Agriculture is a fairly popular major at The University of Tennessee - Martin exceeding 163 graduations in 2016.
+The agriculture program at UT Martin is quite focused.
 This is a wonderful option for students who prefer the beauty of a small college town.

 It's hard to beat Tarleton State University if you wish to study General Agriculture.
 Stephenville, Texas provides a charming small-town ambiance for college students to learn in.

 There is a graduate program available for those who are interested.
 With 51.4% of the professors being full time, students are sure to get plenty of face time with educators.
 Get an idea of what student life at Tarleton State University is really like by seeing a few campus videos.

 South Dakota State University is among your best bets if you want to study General Agriculture.
 Brookings, South Dakota gives a stylish small-town setting for young people to study in.